MattSegal/devblog/content/testing/why-are-you-testing.draft.md

 > Those are integration tests not unit tests

-It's nice to have different names for different things, but I generally find that people focus too much whether they're doing this kind of that kind of testing, rather than focusing on _why_ they're testing their code.

-There are a variety of reasons people test their code:
+It's nice to have different names for different things, but I generally find that people focus too much whether they're doing this kind or that kind of testing, rather than focusing on _why_ they're testing their code.
+There are lots of reasons why people test their code:

-- for developers to get quick feedback whether the logic of their new code works
-- to catch regressions in the logic of working code during development
 - to catch stupid mistakes and runtime errors
+- to catch violations of business logic
+- to check that new code works the way you think it should
+- to make sure you don't break code that was previously working
+- for developers to get quick feedback on their work
-- minimise the risk of shipping bugs to production
+- to minimise the risk of shipping bugs to production

-aaaaaabbb
-aaaaaabbb
-aaaaaabbb
-aaaaaabbb
+The way you write tests depends on the risk profile of application and its failure modes.

+Let's say you're working on a scientific model that runs computational simulations.

+Failures are often tiny numerical errors.
+Crashes are cheap in development but expensive if they happen in a long-running computation.
+It can be impossible to predict the output of the whole model.

+For an e-commerce website, the biggest risks are extended downtime and fraud.
+Shipping features fast.
+Features are simple and failures are usually runtime errors or violations of business logic.
+If you have manual acceptance testing.
+Development time is expensive.

+For a space rocket control system.
+Any type of failures are really really expensive.
+Development time is expensive, but the rocket blowing up is way mote expensive.

 ## Write tests before you code